mheere/koDropDown/readme.md

 The default is **'SingleSelect'** which *unselects* other dropdown items ensuring that only a single item can be selected.
 When set to '**MultiSelect**' it will allow multiple items to be selected.

 ####useOwnTemplates####
-By default this is 'true' ensuring that the widget will use its own string based templates.
-If you wish to submit your own templates then set this to 'false' and ensure they are pre-loaded.
-The widget will scan for templateid's: 'ddTmplStandard', 'ddTmplSelectedItems' and 'ddTmplMixedItems'.
+The default is 'true' ensuring that the widget will use its own string based templates.
+If you wish to submit your own templates then set this to 'false' and ensure your templates are pre-loaded.
+The widget will then scan for the following templateid's: 'ddTmplStandard', 'ddTmplSelectedItems' and 'ddTmplMixedItems'.
 The TestPage.html has these defined (even though they are not used since all samples use the internal defined templates).
 If however you set this option to 'false' it would use these!!

 ## Declarative binding to DOM elements ##